Tuesday, February 18, 2025

 Operation Tinker Bell has Relocated to the Website!

 Operation Tinkel Bell has moved to the Cipher Machines and Cryptology website.
 The move offers more flexibility for HTML and maintenance, and a broader audience.
-It's also easier to switch from the operation to the website for technical or historical research.
+It's also easier to switch from the operation to the technical and historical research on the website.
 If you love Cold War spy stories, secret operations and cryptology, then this is the perfect mix for many exciting hours.

+Operation Tinker Bell is a spy case that you solve using cryptography.
 The year is 1964 and Operation Tinker Bell takes place at the height of the Cold War.
-You have been assigned to the operation as COMSEC officer, and your task is to decrypt the message traffic between intelligence agencies, their stations abroad and agents in the field.
+You are assigned to the operation as COMSEC officer, and your task is to decrypt the message traffic between intelligence agencies, their stations abroad and agents in the field.
 All required crypto tools, keys and clear instructions are provided.
-You get the proper training to work with the TSEC/KL-7 crypto machine, intercept numbers stations broadcasts, and use one-time pad encryption.
+You get the proper training to work with the TSEC/KL-7 crypto machine, decrypt numbers station broadcasts, and use one-time pad encryption.

 You experience spy tradecraft, operations behind the Iron Curtain, illegal border crossings, fake passports and safe houses.
 CIA transmitter sites in West Germany provide support, and the dreaded East-German Stasi and Czech StB secret police are some of your opponents.
 British intelligence helps to arrange clandestine meetings, the U.S. Army Security Agency provides SIGINT support and some USMLM operations don't take the rules of engagement too seriously.